michaelmickspad/PremiereProWithAutoHotKey/README.md

     * There is one hotkey already set in "PremiereProWithAutoHotKey.ahk" which is CTRL + ` (The key to the left of the "1" key on the keyboard), and it's set to close this program.
 If you would like to remove or change this, please update or remove it from "PremiereProWithAutoHotKey.ahk".
 It technically doesn't need to be there as you can also close the program by right clicking the icon in the bottom right and closing it from there, but I don't feel comfortable shipping this code without an emergency close hotkey.

 * Once you have your hotkeys set up, double click on "PremiereProWithAutoHotKey.ahk" to run the program
-    * You can also create a shortcut to that script and place it anywhere (I highly recommend you do this because removing that script from it's place in the folders will break the program)
+    * You can also create a shortcut to that script so you can launch that program from anywhere

 ## Setting Hotkeys Overview